HavenlyECO/pr/README.md

 inning scores and the path to your model and it returns timestamped probabilities suitable for plotting.

+``WinProbabilitySwingTracker`` builds on this by recording the change in win probability after each update.
+It exposes features like ``win_prob_delta_inning_X`` that capture sharp momentum swings from events such as a big inning or pitching change.

 To train the classifier and save it to ``moneyline_classifier.pkl`` run:

 ```bash